 Kinman is well versed in performing compliance audits of not-for-profit and for-profit entities that participate in federal programs under the Yellow Book; the OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards; the U.S. Department of Housing and Urban Development (HUD) Consolidated Audit Guide; the U.S. Department of Education (ED) Guide for Audits of Proprietary Schools; and other federal agencies’ program-specific audit guides.
-Kinman also has significant experience working on forensic investigations and litigation support for health care and not-for-profit clients.
-He has led training on various accounting and auditing topics for Moss Adams professionals as well as clients and industry organizations.
+He also has significant experience working on forensic investigations and litigation support for health care and not-for-profit clients.
+Kinman has led training on various accounting and auditing topics for Moss Adams professionals as well as clients and industry organizations.